zhi-gang-sun/embededmongo/README.md

 # embededmongo
 Use embeded mongodb in spring boot

-Comment out the properties in Application.properties file and below in pom.xml file to use embeded mongodb.
+Comment out the properties in Application.properties file to use embeded mongodb.

+Comment out below in pom.xml to use external mongodb.
 		<dependency>
 			<groupId>de.flapdoodle.embed</groupId>
 			<artifactId>de.flapdoodle.embed.mongo</artifactId>